Helperbird/website/src/features/specialised-dyslexic-fonts.md

 ---
 layout: templates/features.html
-title: Specialised Dyslexic fonts for Google Chrome, Firefox and Edge | OpenDyslexic Font
+title:  Dyslexic fonts & Font changer extension - Chrome, Firefox, Edge, iPad, iPhone
 description:
   Change the font to any specialized web fonts for dyslexics and others.
 Convert the font on websites to use OpenDyslexic, Lexend and more.